cmaneu/XamarinUniversity/README.md

 # Signing up for Classes

-The class schedule can be found at [university.xamarin.com](http://university.xamarin.com).
+The class schedule can be found at [university.xamarin.com/classes](http://xamarin.trainingrocket.com/classes).
 We'll be posting the schedule week by week, and adding new classes all the time, so check back often for class updates.
+Please note that there are a lot of other links on that site, but none of them are relevant to Xamarin University.
+You will find all the updated content and information here.

 **Note:** You will need a Xamarin Single Sign On (SSO) account to access the class schedule and register for classes.
 If you already have a store.xamarin.com or forums.xamarin account (both are SSO sites), then you're good to go, but if you haven't yet created one, you can do so [here](https://auth.xamarin.com/account/register).